NotePlan/plugins/jgclark.Summaries/README.md

   ...
 }
 ```
+This command can also be run from an x-callback command (details below).
 ### `/saveSearchResultsInPeriod`
-This command generates all 'occurences' of one or more search terms from the daily notes of the time period you select.
+This command generates all 'occurences' of one or more search terms from the **daily notes** of the time period you select.
 It offers you your default search terms (if set by the `defaultOccurrences` setting), or lets you choose.
 Where an occurrence is in a daily note, this can be appended as a date in your locale or as a date 'link'.

 The relevant settings are:
 - folderToStore: e.g. 'Summaries'
-- foldersToExclude: e.g. ['📋 Templates', 'Summaries']
+- foldersToExclude: e.g. ['Summaries']
 - headingLevel: e.g. 2
 - occurrencesHeading: e.g. 'Search Results',
 - defaultOccurrences: ['idea', '@review', '#question'],